Semicontinuity of capacity under pointed intrinsic flat convergence: Introduction

 Our approach to establishing the upper semicontinuity of capacity is inspired by Portegies' proof that certain min-max values of the Laplacian on a compact Riemannian manifold $M$ are upper semicontinuous under $\VF$ convergence \cite{Por}.
 Recall that, for example, the first such eigenvalue,

 varies continuously with respect to $C^2$ convergence of Riemannian metrics, but may only be upper semicontinuous for weaker types of convergence such as measured Gromov--Hausdorff convergence \cite{Fuk}.
 Since capacity is only interesting in noncompact spaces, we will specifically study the behavior of capacity under \emph{pointed} $\VF$-convergence.

 In Section \ref{sec_examples}, we provide examples to illustrate that there are essentially two distinct reasons for the capacity to jump under a $\VF$-limit, and both jumps ``go the same way.''
 One reason is non-uniform control at infinity, which may be seen even under smooth convergence; the other is an effect of the relatively coarse nature of $\VF$ convergence.

 Below we state one of our main theorems, that the capacity of closed balls of a fixed radius about converging points in a sequence of converging spaces cannot jump down in a limit.
 The natural setting for intrinsic flat convergence is the integral current spaces of Sormani and Wenger \cite{SW}, which are constructed using the integral currents on metric spaces of Ambrosio and Kirchheim \cite{AK_cur}.
-We will use local versions of these spaces (building on Lang and Wenger's locally integral currents \cite{LW}) and pointed convergence and make use of the definition of Dirichlet energy in these spaces appearing in \cite{Por} to define capacity.
+We will use local versions of these spaces (building on Lang and Wenger's locally integral currents \cite{LW}) and pointed convergence, and make use of the definition of Dirichlet energy in these spaces appearing in \cite{Por} to define capacity.
 The relevant definitions will be given in Section \ref{sec_background}.